johannes-lindgren/pure-parse/packages/pure-parse/docs/guide/comparison.md

 \* Just-in-time (JIT) compilation<br>
 \*\* Ahead-of-time compilation<br>

+### Safe Parsing

-Safe parsing means that a copy of the parsed data is returned, which contains only those properties that were declared.
+_Safe parsing_ means that a copy of the parsed data is returned, which contains only those properties that were declared.
 This protects against prototype pollution, and corresponds to PureParse's parsers.

 | Function                                         | Mops/s | Relative to PureParse |
 | ------------------------------------------------ | ------ | --------------------- |